 For everything you need to know about Crystal Bay, click here.

 If you’re searching for the iconic Instagram photo on the blue stairs, then Peguyangan Waterfall is what you’re after.
 The main photo spot for the blue stairs is located not far from the beginning of the walk.
 This spot is one of the lesser known things to do in Nusa Penida.
-It has incredible endless views of the ocean and the surrounding coastal cliffs.
+It has incredible endless views of the ocean as well as the surrounding coastal cliffs.
 From here you can even see manta rays swimming in the ocean if you’re lucky.
 The blue stairs are incredibly thin and steep leading to the bottom.
 Don’t expect a large waterfall at the end as it is mainly streams of water that run off the cliffs edge into the ocean.

 For everything you need to know about Peguyangan Waterfall, click here.

 If you’re heading to the other Nusa Islands, be sure to also check out the Top Things To Do On Nusa Lembongan & Nusa Ceningan blog to help plan your trip.